Find out where, or if, Canadians will be able to watch programs from the new factual TV streaming service.

 Esme & Roy;

-The Not-Too-Late Show with Elmo
+The Not-Too-Late Show with Elmo;

-All of these series are produced or co-produced by Sesame Workship, with the first two moving to HBO Max from the main HBO (U.S.) service.
+All of these series or specials are produced or co-produced by Sesame Workship, with the first two moving to HBO Max from the main HBO (U.S.) service.
 However, neither aired on Crave under its existing HBO deal either, as Canadian broadcast rights were sold separately to Treehouse TV.

 In June 2020, Treehouse's parent company Corus confirmed that the Elmo spin-off would also begin airing on the channel later in 2020.